Downtown Phoenix

 The City of Phoenix defines Downtown as the area between 7th Street and 7th Avenue, from McDowell Road on the north to Buckeye Road on the south.
 However, the majority of downtown development is concentrated in the smaller area surrounding the intersection of Washington Street and Central Avenue (which is the point of origin of Phoenix street addresses and numbering).

+West of 7th Avenue, the majority of office buildings, especially along Washington, house various agencies and departments of the state government of Arizona, and that area up to 19th Avenue is generally considered the Arizona State Capitol Complex.
+Washington itself splits off at 15th Avenue, with westbound traffic continuing on Adams Street and eastbound traffic on Jefferson.
+Those streets, and 17th Avenue, are the boundaries of Wesley Bolin Memorial Plaza, with the historic State Capitol building and the more recent Executive Office Building immediately west.

 History

 Early Downtown

 In 1870, a meeting was held to select a town site for the influx of pioneers coming to the recently recognized town of Phoenix.
 320 acres were purchased for $50 raised by popular subscription.
 This original site, the whole of the town of Phoenix in that day, encompasses what would presently be the Downtown Core, bordered by Van Buren Street south to Jackson Street, and Seventh Street to Seventh Avenue.

 With the first survey of the new town, streets were laid out in a grid, with Washington Street as the main east–west thoroughfare.
 The north–south streets originally bore Native American tribal names, but were changed to more easily remembered numbers, with everything east of Center Street (later Central Avenue) named as streets and everything west as avenues.
 The town continued to grow, and was eventually incorporated as a city on February 28, 1881, centered around downtown.

 Throughout the 1880s the newly incorporated city made many strides toward modernization with the construction of one of the first electric plants in the West as well as the opening of the horse-drawn streetcar line.
 The Phoenix Street Railway system was eventually electrified and expanded to several different lines that connected Downtown Phoenix to other neighborhoods and cities in the Valley.
 Independence Day of 1887 heralded the arrival first Southern Pacific train.
 This opened up the economy of the young city, as goods now flowed in and out by train as opposed to wagon.
 As Phoenix became the center of commerce in the territory, the capital was moved to Phoenix.